-Ok, so this super delicious cake can be called any of those four names, but my favorite is the Ginger Rum Cake Recipe.
+Ok, so this super delicious cake can be called any of those four names, but my favorite is the Ginger Rum Cake.
 Why?
-Because of the gingery flavor mixed with the Rum soaked raisins is a combination that when put together in one delicious cake – you won’t stop at one piece,..
+Because of the gingery flavor mixed with the Rum-soaked raisins is a combination that when put together in one delicious cake – you won’t stop at one piece,..
 I can tell you that.

-GINGER RUM CAKE RECIPE
+A GINGER RUM CAKE RECIPE

-Now, onto the Ginger Rum Cake…..
+Now, onto prepping the raisins!

 So you’ll want to start out with about a cup of raisins.
-Throw them in a jar and pour in enough rum to cover them by about 1/2 inch or so.
-Cover them with a lid or a loose fitting cloth with elastic, and leave them to marinate and get all loved up by the rum.
+Throw them in a jar and pour in enough rum to cover them by about ½ inch or so.
+Cover them with a lid or a loose-fitting cloth with elastic, and leave them to marinate and get all loved up by the rum.
 The longer the better of course, but if you only have a short amount of time, four or five days.. a week.. whatever you have, will do.

-Yes my dear reader!!!
+Yes, my dear reader!!!
 The second part (and arguably the most important part ) of this rum cake recipe are the ginger components.
 I used grated ginger, ginger powder, AND candied ginger in this cake. ….. so yeah.. when I say you should love ginger and rum flavors to enjoy this cake, I’m pretty serious.

-Tips for making this Ginger Rum Cake Recipe:
+Tips for making this Ginger Rum Cake:

 - I used a bundt cake pan because I love the prettiness of them, but you could easily make this in a regular cake pan.
 Round, square, etc, but I would probably use two pans or one 9 x 13.